whateverusername0/VRTRAKILL/README.md

 # VRTRAKILL
 ULTRAKILLing in VR is now a thing.
+This mod exists because [HuskVR](https://github.com/TeamDoodz/HuskVR) is not being updated for like 7 months, so I was like "Fine, I'll do it myself"

 ##### Scroll all the way down to see requirements & installing process.

 ## Features